 When it comes to philosophy-based relations with other people, by experience, it's like entering a public restroom in a building you have yet to visit.
 Either it's going to be clean and decent, or it's going to be either disgusting or at least uncomfortable.
-In other words, as philosophers, much of the reception we have from others, is very much a product of our actions, than that of our own, as people.
+In other words, as philosophers, much of the reception we have from others, is very much a product of our actions.
+Being more alert of your potential actions can help with how others choose to receive your existence.

 What do I mean by that?
 I refer to basic and poor ways of treating other people, that are based on the ad-hominem fallacy.
 If you happen to interact with a very toxic person, for example, they might find labels, in their own mind, to use on you, simply because you "don't look good in their eyes", as we say in Hebrew.